Date28 Dec 2022

-This project is an extension of our current exhibition Toro Whakaara: Responses to our built environment, and is informed by the same provocation that underpins the 10 projects commissioned for this show: To contemplate the power and politics of place through the social interactions, occupation and movement it allows.
+This project is an extension of our exhibition Toro Whakaara: Responses to our built environment, and is informed by the same provocation that underpins the 10 projects commissioned for this show: to contemplate the power and politics of place through the social interactions, occupation and movement it allows.

 New makeshift architectures like drive-through testing stations and interventions to city street-fronts embody new strategies for controlling movement and social interaction.

 For some people, these have become familiar sights to encounter and sites to move through.
 For others, they operate with complete abstraction from daily life, obscured by ordinary architectures like high-rise carparks and convention centres.
 Quite outside of our worlds, made smaller by lock-downs and travel restrictions, but absolutely indicative of the time we are living through.